AlliGrass/javascript-games/README.md

 ## Overview
 ### Purpose: Centralise Game Projects
-I had previously made Solitaire within 3 days and after revisiting the project decided I wished to refurbish the application.
-In doing so I found the inspiration to build several other games.
+I found the inspiration to build several retro games.
 Rather than separate the applications I thought it would be more beneficial to group them together.

 ### Current Status: Development
 Currently I am working on other projects that have my priority and have made this repository to track where this project will be on my profile.
 I have only developed the mechanics to mastermind, however the ui is still undeveloped.